 - Tech upgrades like OnStar services

-Whether you’re looking for a practical Work Truck or a well-equipped SLT, these model years have got you covered.
+Whether you’re looking for a functional Work Truck or a well-equipped SLT, these model years have got you covered.

 The Neutral Years: 2006, 2011

-These years are like the middle child of the Canyon family – not bad, but not stealing the spotlight either.
+These years are like the middle child of the Canyon family – not awful, but not stealing the spotlight either.
 Here’s what you need to know:

 - 2006: Carried forward earlier engine options (175 hp 2.8L I4 and 220 hp 3.5L I5)